Battle of the Coconut Grove

-The Battle of the Coconut Grove was a battle between United States Marine Corps and Imperial Japanese Army forces on Bougainville.
+The Battle of the Coconut Grove was a battle between United States Marine Corps and Imperial Japanese Army forces on Bougainville Island during the Pacific War.
 The battle took place on 13–14 November 1943 during the Bougainville campaign, coming in the wake of a successful landing around Cape Torokina at the start of November, as part of the advance towards Rabaul as part of Operation Cartwheel.

 In the days following the landing, several actions were fought around the beachhead at Koromokina Lagoon and along the Piva Trail.
 As the beachhead was secured, a small reconnaissance party pushed forward and began identifying sites for airfield construction outside the perimeter.
 To allow construction to begin, elements of the 21st Marine Regiment were ordered to clear the Numa Numa Trail.
-They were subsequently ambushed by a Japanese force and over the course two days a pitched battle was fought.
+They were subsequently ambushed by a Japanese force, and over the course two days a pitched battle was fought.
 As the Marines brought up reinforcements, the Japanese withdrew.
 By the end of the fighting, the Marines had gained control of a tactically important intersection of the Numa Numa and East–West Trails.
 A further action was fought around Piva Forks in the days following the ambush.